viriatonova/pokemon/README.md

 <br/>

+The application already a default databse implemented

-The database application only suport the following list of pokemons images:
+The application only suports the following list of pokemons images:

 - psyduck | pikachu | charmander | cyndaquil | dragonite | eevee | emboar | fennekin | grotle | grpwlithe | ivysaur | jolten

-If you do a `post request` to create a pokemon out side of the list the image field in frontend will broke
+If you do a `post request` to create pokemons out side of the list the image field in frontend will broke